Applying to Med/PA School

 MD or DO?
-Which is Right for you?
+Which is Right For You?

 Kasey Isaacs is a senior at Morehead State University and is pursuing his Bachelor's degree in Biomedical Sciences, with an emphasis in Pre-Medicine.
 A recipient of the Atlantis Pre-med Leaders Scholarship, he spent three weeks on an Atlantis Clinical Shadowing Fellowship in Milan, Italy in Summer 2017.
-In the following article, Kasey breaks down the difference between MD and DO medical school tracks.

 What are the differences between an MD and a DO?

 In the U.S., medical students can choose to pursue one of two paths: becoming a doctor of osteopathic medicine (DO) or a medical doctor (MD).
 If you’re on the pre-med track, chances are you are still trying to decide which path you plan to pursue.

 Over the past half-century, these two fields of study have converged to the point where there are now relatively few differences between them.
 However, as you determine for yourself which track to pursue, understanding the distinctions is important.